 High up on the Karakoram Highway at 3600m, this is the highest lake on the Pamir Plateau.
 The higher you get above the lake, the more turquoise the lake appears.
 And they have bactrian camels too, which is pretty neat!

 Visiting this area might be difficult as a foreigner whilst there are issues between the Government and the Uyghur people.
 Read more about this in the Kashgar section below.

 3. Walk along the Great Wall of China

-The Great Wall of China, Beijing.
+Ok so the Great Wall of China isn’t an off the beaten path location in China but it’s a staggering sight to see so one that can’t be missed.
 Try to visit an unrestored section of the wall to escape the crowds.
-Avoid Badaling which is the closest section to Beijing as it’s very, very busy.
+Avoid Badaling which is the closest section to Beijing so it’s very, very busy.

 4. Enjoy a gondola ride in Qibao